 Candlestick patterns are the backbone of technical analysis.
 They predict future price movements more accurately.
-We will learn about them and various candlestick patterns to make your trading more rewarding.
+We will learn about them and various candlestick chart patterns to make your trading more rewarding.

 Candlestick charts are the most popular charts used in technical analysis.
 The reason is that the candlesticks display more information about the stock price action.

-Candlesticks make an extremely important part in the arsenal of a technical analyst.
+The candlesticks make an extremely important part in the arsenal of a technical analyst.
 There are four types of technical charts available for stock analysis.
 These are line, mountain and OHLC and Candlestick Charts.

 In a daily candlestick chart, a single candle shall shows the behavior of the security in a single day of trading.
 Likewise, we can select candlesticks for hourly, weekly, monthly or yearly time frames.

 Table of Contents